-Rectal prolapse surgery can be done through the abdomen (rectopexy) — either with a large incision (open surgery) or laparoscopic methods — or through the region around the anus (perineum).
+Rectal prolapse surgery can be done through the abdomen (rectopexy) or through the region around the anus (perineum).

-Which approach your surgeon uses depends on a number of factors, such as your age, your other health problems, your surgeon's experience and preferences, and equipment available.
+Which approach your surgeon uses depends on a number of factors, such as the size of your prolapse, your age, other health problems, your surgeon's experience and preferences, and equipment available.
 No procedure is considered the best overall.
 Discuss your options with your surgeon.